 Increasingly, Penn State researchers have financial interests and ties outside the University, many of which have proven to be excellent partnerships for translating academic research into technologies which benefit the public.
 However, those ties may create a Conflict of Interest (“COI”) due to the potential for bias, or a perception of bias, in the research being conducted.
 The challenge for Penn State researchers today, then, is to meet increased scrutiny while balancing and managing their outside interests with their Penn State research and other scholarly activities.
 To that end, the University has a comprehensive COI Program, within the Office for Research Protections, to review and manage all potential financial conflicts of interest in a manner that is consistent throughout the University

-Penn State’s Individual Conflict of Interest Policy RA20 requires disclosure of Significant Financial Interests (“SFI”) held by an investigator (or an investigator’s spouse or dependent children) that are related to an investigator’s institutional responsibilities (e.g., teaching, research, service).
+Penn State’s Individual Conflict of Interest Policy RA20 requires disclosure of Significant Financial Interests (“SFI”) held by an investigator (or an investigator’s spouse, partner or dependent children) that are related to an investigator’s institutional responsibilities (e.g., teaching, research, service).
 Investigators can be faculty members, staff, students, administrators and other officials.

 Categories of SFI include:

 - • Compensation/Remuneration received from an entity other than the University exceeding $5,000 in the previous 12 month period.
 (Remuneration means salary and any payment for services not otherwise identified as salary, including, but not limited to, consulting fees, honoraria, and paid authorship);

 • Any equity interests (e.g., stock, ownership rights) in a non-publicly traded entity regardless of amount (there is no de minimis);